ICPO: Intrinsic Confidence-Driven Group Relative Preference Optimization for Efficient Reinforcement Learning: Related Works

 \subsection{RLVR}

 Reinforcement Learning with Verifiable Rewards (RLVR), as a robust alternative to Reinforcement Learning from Human Feedback (RLHF), has been demonstrated to effectively enhance model reasoning capabilities~\citep{Ganqu-CuiLifan-Yuan-2025, TÜLU3-2025, Deepscaler-2025}.
 While RLHF~\citep{Long-Ouyang-2022, Deborah-Cohen-2022, Leo-Gao-2023} leverages human preference data to train reward models—yielding notable improvements—it incurs substantial resource costs due to heavy reliance on manual annotation~\citep{Llama2-2023}.
 In contrast, RLVR employs rule-based verification functions (e.g., exact answer matching~\citep{Mimo-2025, OpenAI-o1-2024}) to provide reward signals, circumventing the complexity and potential pitfalls of learned reward models.
-However, this approach remains limited to domains with precise verification tools (e.g., mathematical reasoning and code generation) and suffers from coarse-grained rewards.
-Recent studies have explored LLM-based verification (LLM-as-a-Judge)~\citep{Dawei-Li-2024, PandaLM-2024, JudgeLM-2025} to extend RLVR to open-ended question-answering scenarios.
+However, this approach remains limited to domains with precise verifiers and suffers from sparse rewards.
+Recent studies have explored LLM-based verifiers (LLM-as-a-Judge)~\citep{Dawei-Li-2024, PandaLM-2024, JudgeLM-2025} to extend RLVR to open-ended question-answering scenarios.
 Yet, due to uncertainty in LLM outputs and hallucination issues, the reward signals exhibit low reliability, potentially misleading policy optimization.